qasim9872/fse-interview-solution/README.md

 FE
 1. Go To terminal.
-2. cd client -- Browse to Directory i.e. client
+2. cd client/cards -- Browse to Directory i.e. client/cards

 1. npm run install -- to install the app
 2. npm run test -- to test the app